DevNambi/blog-drafts/510 - Analysis of Brilliant People.markdown

 Learn from the best.

+### Balance

+* Mastery of a skill comes by working for long periods of time.
+* Life happens while we make other plans.
+The unexpected is a fertile source of new ideas.

+These two statements are both true, and also contradictory.
+It's a struggle to find a good balance.

 Premise: actions speak louder than words.
 If we want to be better, we should learn from those people who made a big impression in their time.

 What general lessons do they have?
 What threads are there in common?